Andrew Ribeiro: Professional career

-On January 22, 2013 Ribeiro was selected in the fourth round, 70th overall, of the 2013 MLS Supplemental Draft by New York Red Bulls.
+On January 22, 2013, Ribeiro was selected in the fourth round, 70th overall, of the 2013 MLS Supplemental Draft by New York Red Bulls.
 After being released by New York during the pre-season, Ribeiro was signed by Harrisburg City Islanders and was a regular starter for the club appearing in 24 league matches in his first professional season.

 He signed with Chivas USA ahead of the 2014 season but was released a month into the season without making a first team appearance.

 Ribeiro signed with USL Pro club Pittsburgh Riverhounds on July 29, 2014.

 After five years off from competing professionally, Ribeiro joined Chicago House AC of the National Independent Soccer Association on September 30, 2021.

+Personal Life

+Andrew resides in Chicago and is a skilled pool player, with an APA (American Poolplayers Association) rating of 5.
+He is a big fan of 50 Cent.